-While the Sonic hatchback isn't quite up to the level of the ultra-adaptable and cavernous Honda Fit, with its latest "Magic Seat," the Chevy subcompact can approximate a small moving van with its rear seat backs flipped forward—and the sedan benefits from the same function, making its trunk into a cavernous well for long objects that can extend from the taillights all the way to the backs of the front seats.
+While the Sonic hatchback isn't quite up to the level of the ultra-adaptable and cavernous Honda Fit, with its latest "Magic Seat," the Chevy subcompact can approximate a small moving van with its rear seat backs flipped forward—and the sedan benefits from the same function, making its trunk into a cavernous well for long objects that can extend from the taillights to the front seatbacks.

-The base Chevrolet Sonic LS is fitted with a conventional 1.8-liter inline-4, but the optional 1.4-liter turbocharged inline-4 gives better acceleration, higher EPA ratings for gas mileage, and it's simply more fun to drive as well.
-The 1.4 turbo is offered on the LT and LTZ models; either engine can be ordered with a 6-speed manual or a 6-speed automatic transmission in the LS and LT.
+The base Chevrolet Sonic LS is fitted with a conventional 1.8-liter inline-4, but the optional turbocharged 1.4-liter inline-4 improves acceleration, higher EPA ratings for gas mileage, and it's simply a hoot to drive.
+The 1.4 turbo is offered on the LT and LTZ models; either engine can be ordered with a six-speed manual or a six-speed automatic transmission in the LS and LT.

 The 2016 Chevrolet Sonic received top safety scores from both the IIHS and federal safety officials.
 The Sonic is rated at five stars overall (the highest possible score), and gets five stars in every other rating except rollover, for which it gets four out of five stars.
-Chevy added an optional crash-avoidance system in 2014, and all models have 10 standard airbags and blind-spot warning mirrors.
+Chevy added an optional crash-avoidance system in 2014, and all models have 10 airbags and blind-spot warning mirrors as standard.

-Chevrolet worked diligently to avoid the grim "econocar" look for the Sonic, and that extends to its equipment too.
-You won't find a base models with painted steel wheels and plastic covers; every Sonic has Bluetooth connectivity, steering-wheel audio controls, air conditioning, and keyless entry.
+Chevrolet worked diligently to avoid the grim "econocar" look when designing the Sonic, and that extends to its equipment too.
+Good luck find a base models with painted steel wheels and plastic covers—they don't exist.
+And every Sonic has Bluetooth connectivity, steering-wheel audio controls, air conditioning, and keyless entry.

 The mid-level LT model adds the Chevrolet MyLink system, new last year, includes a 7.0-inch touchscreen display, hands-free connectivity, streaming audio (along with Pandora and Stitcher apps) and voice recognition, along with remote start as standard on automatic models.
 An optional Connectivity & Cruise package gives the LT a USB port and cruise control as well.